Detecting Renewal States in Chains of Variable Length via Intrinsic Bayes Factors: Introduction

-As aforementioned, the effort was mostly concentrated in estimating the context tree structure.
-On the other hand, testing hypothesis for VLMC is a difficult topic, first tackled by \citet{balding2009limit} and pursued further by \citet{busch2009testing} using a Kolmogorov-Smirnov-type goodness-of-fit test, to compare if two samples come from the same distribution.
-Under the Bayesian paradigm, hypothesis testing is done though Bayes Factor.
 In this work, we focus on one characteristic of interest in a context tree, the presence of a renewal state or a renewal context.
 Renewal states play an important role in some computational methods frequently used in statistical analysis such as designing Bootstrap schemes and defining proper cross-validation strategies based on blocks.
-Therefore, having some methodology not only to detect renewal states, but also to quantify how plausible these assumptions are, can improve the robustness of analysis at the cost of some pre-processing.
+Therefore, having some methodology not only to detect renewal states, but also to quantify how plausible these assumptions are, can improve the robustness of analysis at the cost of some pre-processing computations.
 For example, \citet{galves2012context} proposed a constant free algorithm (Smallest Maximizer Criterion) to find the tree that maximizes the BIC based on a Bootstrap scheme that uses the renewal property of one of the states.
 To the best of our knowledge, using Bayes Factors for evaluating hypotheses involving probabilistic context trees is a topic that has not been explored.